wiredmonash/constitution/CONSTITUTION.md

         4. Secretary;
         5. Industry Officer;
         6. Marketing Officer;
-        7. Education Officer.
+        7. Education Officer;
+        8. Volunteers Lead;
+        9. Graduate Representative;
     2. If only one member is nominated for the position, the Returning Officer of the meeting must declare the member elected to the position.
     3. If more than one member is nominated, a ballot must be held in accordance with rule 54.
 2. Elections for positions where there are multiple office holders.
     1. At the annual general meeting, separate elections must be held for each of the following positions—
         1. Activities Officer(s); and
+        2. First Year Representative(s); and
-        2. General Representative(s).
+        3. General Representative(s).
     2. If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Returning Officer of the meeting must declare each of those members to be elected to the position.
     3. If the number of members nominated exceeds the number to be elected, a secret ballot must be held in accordance with rule 54.
 3. The positions shall be elected in the order that they are listed in rule 45(2).